Nelitarnia/WO3U-speedrun-guide/WO3U-speedrun-guide.md

 ### Horse boosting

-If you have three Thrift-characters on your team and you equip your team leader with Belt of Concentration which continuously regenerates your Musou, you can endlessly spam Musou while on horse and move at a speed that nearly equals Benkei.
+If you have three Thrift-characters on your team, you can endlessly spam Musou while on horse and move at a speed that nearly equals Benkei.
+Having Belt of Concentration to regenerate your Musou is optional but it makes performing the trick a bit smoother.

-One positive to this movement tactic on PS4 is that it doesn't rely on frame rate and is therefore more consistent overall than Benkei's speed movement.
-As a drawback, this character setup limits your ability to do other glitches like infinite jumping, angled glitch or wallzipping since most Thrift-characters are not optimal choices for doing these tricks.
+Although this tactic allows moving faster than the speed cap, it's somewhat more situational and less effective compared to the above speed tactics.
+For one, it requires you to have a very specific team of characters with S-rank in Thrift.
+It requires you to be on horseback, so it can't be used indoors.
+Potentially having to dismount/mount your horse every once in a while also adds some extra steps to doing this speed movement.

+But this trick has some unique benefits as well.
+It doesn't rely on frame rate, making it 100% consistent even on console or vsync 60.
+Horse boosting also becomes comparatively more powerful if you can get Winged Boots to drop from enemies.

-You should unlock Red Hare or Matsukaze for horse boosting since these horses have a slightly higher base speed, increasing the effectiveness of their boost.
-Horse boosting also becomes more powerful if you can get winged boots from enemies first.
+You should unlock Red Hare or Matsukaze for horse boosting since these horses have a higher base Speed (250), increasing the effectiveness of their boost.

-This tactic works and is incredibly useful in the original WO3.
-However, since you don't have Belt of Concentration in it, you have to take the extra step of switching characters between each musou to continue doing this movement tactic.
+This tactic also works in the original WO3, where it ranks among one of the best movement tactics available.

 **Videos:**\
 1, AKheon's example of using this at Battle of Shizugatake:\